 He ignored her request and walked around to the other side of the counter, with a menacing grin on his face.

-Suddenly she was pressed against the wall.
+He pressed her against the wall.
 His rough, calloused hands touched the soft pale skin of her neck.
 A wave of revulsion went through her.
 She moved her face away from his, but he grabbed her cheek roughly and pressed his big, vulgar lips onto hers.
 She felt sick.
 With all her might she pushed him away, but he hardly budged an inch.
 She could smell the strong tobacco on his breath and repulsed, she turned her head away again.

 He gave a snort of laughter.
 “So you called the police on me, huh?
 Wishful thinking, I’d say.
 You’ve dreamed it all up, haven’t you lass?
 If you want me that badly why didn't you just say?”

-He tried to kiss her again and with her free hand she managed to grab a tin of fly spray from the shelf and squirted it into his face.
+He tried to kiss her again.
+With her free hand she managed to grab a tin of fly spray from the shelf and squirted it into his face.
 He winced in pain.
 “You bitch!” he bellowed and released his grip on her, then stepped backwards and stumbled over a box of fruit.
 Not able to see what he was doing, he tripped and fell, hitting his head on the corner cabinet.
 He slumped to the floor, wearing an expression of disbelief.
-There was a frozen moment in time, when nothing moved, nothing changed, and Betty stared at Jack’s face in horror, willing him to get up, but also terrified should he do so.
+There was a moment frozen in time, when nothing moved, nothing changed.
+Betty stared at Jack’s face in horror, willing him to get up, but also terrified should he do so.
 Then, when he didn’t move and his face remained motionless, she dared to move closer.
-She noticed the steady stream of blood coming from his head and she began to shake uncontrollably.
+She noticed the steady stream of blood coming from his head.
+She began to shake.
 “This can’t be happening,” she muttered.
-She gingerly poked at him, her face a mask of fear and revulsion.
+She poked at him, her face a mask of fear and revulsion.
 He lay there flat out, his eyes staring upwards as if he was inspecting the ceiling.
 Betty’s teeth were chattering and she wrapped her arms about herself.
 The smell of fly killer pervaded the air.

 The urgent sound of the telephone broke the eerie silence which had enveloped the shop.
 She froze.
 Shaky legs took her to the phone.
 She tried to stop her teeth from chattering as she answered it.

 “Hello,” she said.
 Her mouth was dry with fear.